-With interoperability and free access in mind, we have used the PHP and MySQL technologies in out implementation.
-PHP and MySQL provide the possibility of making a dynamic web portal, and offer equally good implementation facilities as ASP and SQL-Server from Microsoft.
-In addition, they are open-source and cross-platform, and can be used on a Linux operating system.
+With interoperability and free access in mind, we have used the PHP and MySQL technologies in our implementation.
+PHP and MySQL provide the possibility of making a dynamic web portal, and offer equally good implementation facilities to ASP and SQL-Server from Microsoft.
+In addition, they are open-source and cross-platform, and can be used on both Windows and Linux operating systems.